saltpotato/docker-chromium/README.md

 Which is a fork of [the FireFox variant](https://github.com/jlesage/docker-firefox).

-Still a work in progress..
-Works unstable currently.
+Still a work in progress.
+Works currently but not very stable.

 ## Building